Pokey8680/a54x-gsi-overlay/README.md

 - Enjoy!

 # Bugs/Issues
-- Auto Brightness does not appear on most GSIs
+- Auto Brightness does not appear on most GSIs, but does work if the setting is exposed.

 - The status bar is not bottom aligned on mytja's EvolutionX